 He spends much time camping in the wild leading nature immersion experiences for adults and young people.

-Ben Gross has developed his meditation and Qi-Gong practice for many years.
+Ben Gross has practised meditation and Qi-Gong for many years.

 Ben Gross has an up to date dbs certificate (2017) and has atteneded the latest Safeguarding and Child Protection Training (2017).